-During the first quarter of fiscal 2008, we paid the remaining principal balance of \$542.3 million upon maturity of our 3.75% convertible notes.
+On February 1, 2008, we paid the remaining principal balance of \$542.3 million upon maturity of our 3.75% convertible notes.
+Cash received from financing activities during the first six months of fiscal 2008 also includes \$4.6 million relating to the exercise of employee stock options.